alexdrydew/docs/en/toloka-kit/reference/toloka.client.filter.Skill.md

 )
 ```

-Use to select users by skill value.
+Use to select Tolokers by skill value.

-To select users without a skill set the parameter value operator=CompareOperator.EQ and exclude the parameter value.
+To select Tolokers without a skill set the parameter value operator=CompareOperator.EQ and exclude the parameter value.

 ## Parameters Description